carbon-language/carbon-lang/llvm/docs/CodingStandards.rst

   });

-To take best advantage of this formatting, if you are designing an API which accepts a continuation or single callable argument (be it a functor, or a ``std::function``), it should be the last argument if at all possible.
+To take best advantage of this formatting, if you are designing an API which accepts a continuation or single callable argument (be it a function object, or a ``std::function``), it should be the last argument if at all possible.

-If there are multiple multi-line lambdas in a statement, or there is anything interesting after the lambda in the statement, indent the block two spaces from the indent of the ``[]``:
+If there are multiple multi-line lambdas in a statement, or additional parameters after the lambda, indent the block two spaces from the indent of the ``[]``:

 .. code-block:: c++